jonathanolson/slither/notes/generation.md

 - Explicitly list out the "rules" for a given difficulty level in the future?
 - Show the user (for a given puzzle) how much of certain techniques it takes.
 Estimate difficulty

+- Maybe have a measure for "how advanced" a technique is, and also "how much work" it would be to find?
+  - (like some vertex state techniques are "easy" but require thinking or annotating things differently ... string of 2s isn't hard)

 # Importance of Technique

 - Look at what combinations of techniques will solve (completely or %) a random sampling of puzzles.